Skip to Content

 • Track number of eggs, young fledged to evaluate conservation efforts.
 Annual data help protect local populations.

-• Installing nest boxes provides essential breeding sites for declining western bluebirds and other native cavity nesters.
+• By creating a suitable environment with a well-designed bird house for bluebirds, you can encourage these birds to nest and thrive.
+Installing nest boxes provides essential breeding sites for declining western bluebirds and other native cavity nesters.

 Mountain Bluebird